Bankruptcy and Divorce

 It’s not uncommon for one spouse to attempt to file for bankruptcy during divorce to get out of paying debts even when he or she can afford them.
 The bankruptcy court enforces strict rules for qualification and will quickly discover your spouse’s dishonesty and bar him or her from proceeding.
 Lastly, it’s in your best interest to work with a family law attorney now if you’re concerned that your spouse may file bankruptcy after the divorce.
 You need legal counsel to ensure a fair division of property and debts.

-The Cate Law Firm offers free consultations to all new clients.
 Please contact our office in Spartanburg, South Carolina at 864-585-4226 to request your appointment.